 Venetian cuisine is heavily influenced by the sea.
-Fish and seafood are common ingredients, and many dishes are based on recipes that have been passed down through generations.
-There is a wide variety of seafood available in Venice, including clams, mussels, shrimp, squid, and crab.
+Fish and seafood are common ingredients, and many dishes are based on recipes passed down through generations.
+A wide variety of seafood is available in Venice, including clams, mussels, shrimp, squid, and crab.

 Meat dishes are also popular in Venice.
-One of the most iconic Venetian dishes is a hearty dish of beef stew known as bollito misto.
+One of the most iconic Venetian dishes is a hearty beef stew called bollito misto.
 Other popular meat dishes include veal saltimbocca and venison with polenta.

-Of course, no meal would be complete without a good glass of wine.
-Venice is home to some of the best wines in Italy, and there are many excellent choices available to accompany any meal.
+Of course, every meal would be complete with a good glass of wine.
+Venice is home to some of the best wines in Italy, and many excellent choices are available to accompany any meal.